Study: Cannabidiol (CBD) May Help to Prevent or Treat Neurodegenerative Diseases

 With the advances in science, the life expectancy is much longer now than it was 100 years ago.
 While this is certainly a positive thing, it means that more and more people are being affected by neurodegenerative diseases, like Alzheimer’s, Parkinson’s, and Huntington’s.

 “Iron is deposited in parts of the body and gradually builds up.
 Excess iron is linked to various diseases, such as: liver fibrosis, heart attacks, and cancer.”

 Knowing that iron builds up in certain parts of our body over time, he investigated the effect iron has on brain development.
 In his research, he found a link between excess levels of iron and brain degradation, showing that excess iron buildup is responsible for the cognitive deficits associated with certain diseases.

 One of the areas where the brain stores iron is the basal ganglia (an area of the brain involved in voluntary movement and habit regulation, among other functions), which is the area that is often associated with diseases like Alzheimer’s and Parkinson’s.

 Iron Affects Mitochondria Dynamics, Triggers Cell Death

-To best understand the study published in the July issue of Molecular Neurobiology it helps to understand the role of mitochondria; they are found in most cells and housed inside of a membrane.
+To best understand the study published in the July issue of Molecular Neurobiology, it helps to understand the role of mitochondria; they are found in most cells and housed inside of a membrane.
 Because mitochondria generate most of a cell’s chemical energy, they are often referred to as the “cellular power plant.”
-It is there job to control cell processes, like aptosis (or programmed cell death).
+It is their job to control cell processes, like aptosis (or programmed cell death).